queercat/horse/README.md

 # 🐴🦀
 This is a WIP forum that doesn't use any JavaScript!
 And it shouldn't suck either.
-It uses SSR templates powered by rshtml.
+It uses a custom templating engine (LAWL) that dynamically rewrites Lua expression embedded in HTML.

 # Goals
 - Should be lightweight and fast.